NeLLi-team/nelli-ai-scientist/README.md

 ## 💡 Pro Tips

+### For the Sophisticated Agent
+1. **Use `pixi run sophisticated-agent`**: The enhanced agent provides much better results
+2. **Watch the Reasoning**: The initial reasoning phase provides valuable insights
+3. **Configure Models**: Use powerful models for reasoning, efficient ones for execution
+4. **Complex Requests**: The agent excels at multi-step scientific workflows
+5. **Progress Tracking**: Monitor real-time progress for long-running analyses

+### General Tips
 1. **Start Simple**: Begin with basic tool calls, then build complexity
 2. **Use Reflection**: The agent's analysis of results is often more valuable than raw tool output
 3. **Async Everything**: FastMCP's async nature enables powerful concurrent processing